-Prerequisites: Students who have attained at least a B average in English III Regular.
+Prerequisite-Students who have attained at least a B average in English III regular AND a recommendation from their teacher.

-The course is designed for students who plan to go to college but who choose not to enroll in English IV Dual Credit.
-This course will improve students' college reediness by teaching the basics of college-level essay writing.
-The course will also help students to improve their ACT English and ACT Reading scores.
-This course is not recommended for students currently enrolled in English 3 AP especially if they attain a 3 or higher on the May English AP Language and Composition Exam.
+This course is designed for students who plan to go to college but who choose not to enroll in Dual Enrollment Composition 1010.
+This course will improve students' college readiness by teaching the basics of college-level essay writing.
+This course will also help students to improve their ACT English and ACT reading scores.
+SUMMER READING will be required and assessed sometime during the first two weeks of school.
+In addition, during the course, students will submit a 3-5 page research paper (topic of their choosing) with an annotated bibliography.

-ENGLISH COMPOSITION I DE - Course # GO1H30

-1 Credit: 12th
+ENGLISH COMPOSITION I DE\ - Course # GO1H30 1 Credit: 12th

-You are expected to complete the fall semester and spring semester in most of these courses unless otherwise noted or prior permission is granted by the principal or school counselor.
+\You are expected to complete the fall semester and spring semester in most of these courses unless otherwise noted or prior permission is granted by the principal or school counselor.

-Prerequisite: ACT English score of 18 or higher and/or AP score of 3 on AP Language exam.
+Prerequisite: 3.0 GPA and an ACT English score of 18 or higher.
 Students must enroll in the dual enrollment course for college credit through Nashville State Community College.